arian2528/d-log-books-mvp/.github/core-business-value.md

 ## 3. Target Audience

 This application is designed for **aircraft owners, operators, pilots, and certified maintenance professionals (A&P, IA)** who require a reliable, compliant, and efficient system to manage the complex web of aviation records.

+## The Central `Aircraft` Entity

+The `Aircraft` entity is the core of the entire system.
+It acts as the central hub to which all other major data models are connected, representing a specific, physical aircraft.
+Its relationships define who can operate it, who owns it, what parts it's made of, and what regulations apply to it.

+### Key Relationships (Many-to-Many)

+The `Aircraft` entity maintains many-to-many relationships with several other key entities, allowing for a flexible and scalable data structure:

+-   **`Aircraft` <> `Aircraft Parts`**: An aircraft is composed of many parts, and a single part type (e.g., a specific model of tire) can be used on many different aircraft.
+This relationship tracks the specific components installed on an aircraft.

+-   **`Aircraft` <> `Operators`**: An aircraft can be managed by multiple operators over its lifetime (or even concurrently in some arrangements), and an operator can manage a fleet of multiple aircraft.

+-   **`Aircraft` <> `Pilots`**: A pilot is authorized to fly multiple aircraft, and a single aircraft can be flown by many different pilots.

+-   **`Aircraft` <> `Owners`**: An aircraft can have multiple co-owners, and an individual or entity can own multiple aircraft.

+-   **`Aircraft` <> `Directives/Bulletins`**: A single airworthiness directive or service bulletin can apply to many aircraft, and a single aircraft may be subject to numerous directives and bulletins.

+-   **`Aircraft` <> `STC/Alterations`**: A Supplemental Type Certificate (STC) or alteration can be applied to many aircraft, and one aircraft can have multiple STCs or alterations applied to it.